 - Potato.
 I recommend Yukon gold potatoes over russet for scalloped potatoes, as they have a naturally buttery flavor, making the dish more rich.
 You can swap russets if you prefer.

 - Ham.
 Use diced, cooked ham.
-This recipe is perfect for using leftover ham, or you can pick up precooked, thick-cut ham from the deli counter.
+This recipe is perfect for using leftover Crockpot Ham, or you can pick up precooked, thick-cut ham from the deli counter.

 - Cheese.
 Sharp cheddar cheese is the classic choice to layer with scalloped potatoes, but other melty cheeses such as gruyere would be divine.
 Parmesan cheese is sprinkled on the top for a final cheesy, salty finish.